jython/book/chapter14.rst

 This may read like magic to you, but remember that I'm moving quick, as I want you to take a look at what's possible to do with Django.
-Let's look first at what we get after writting this code.
+Let's look first at what we get after writing this code.
 Start the development server, go to http://localhost:8000/admin/ and see how a new "Polls" box appears now.
 If you click the "Add" link in the "Polls" entry, you will see a page like the one on the figure :ref:`fig-django-tour-addpoll`.